VeinSyct/Electronic-Cash/README.md

 C Version (2004):
-In 2004, the microcontroller assembly code was migrated to the Turbo C programming language for desktop computers (MS-DOS), as requested by the Land Bank of the Philippines.
+In 2004, the microcontroller assembly code was migrated to the Turbo C programming language for desktop computers (MS-DOS), as requested by the **Land Bank of the Philippines**.
 The transition was made for convenience, being more practical and easier to use than the handheld prototype microcontroller version, which was too bulky and impractical for real use.

 Basic Version (2013):
 The system was later translated into Visual Basic and integrated with MySQL for data storage.
 However, with Microsoft discontinuing support for Visual Basic in 2013, this version quickly became obsolete.